GuideNepalPersonal FinanceHubPillar

 4. Retire on purpose, not by default

-PF/SSF happens automatically.
+PF/SSF runs on autopilot.
 CIT is the lever you actually choose.

 5. Invest the surplus

-Once retirement contributions are running and the protection layer is in place, the next decision is where the surplus goes.
+With retirement contributions running and the protection layer in place, the next decision is where any surplus goes.

 6. Earn more (and reconcile the tax)

-Side income, freelance USD, and the tax that nobody warns you about.
+Side income, freelance USD, and the tax bill nobody warns you about.

 7. Big-ticket decisions: home, vehicle, education